ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 **Why can't you test medals?**

-I can't test this shit on my account, because the one time I did - you fuckers scraped it immediately, so I can't do that.
+I can't test this on my account, because the one time I did - you scraped it immediately, so I can't do that.

-**Which medal is worth the most internal score?**

-`Skylord`, `Beast Mode`, `Is This Real Life?` and `Final Boss` are all 1,000.

 **Do you think we could do something like an entire playerbase medal, like hit a billion notes in December?**

 Yeah, I think so.

-**How was Aeon thought of?**
+**How was medal Aeon thought of?**

 Aeon was inspired by one of my favorite songs, which is also the first beatmap I ever submitted.